Below, 3 of the major areas, in which consumer habits are changing, are listed and how you as a business will be able to respond to the changes.

 Instead of only using physical stores as a place to shop, consumers now seek to have a sensory and social experience.
 Businesses are able to meet the demands of the customers by integrating both mobile phones and artificial intelligence as a part of the shopping experience.

 Give your customers the same purchase experience - both online and offline

 It is crucial for businesses to respond to these changes in order to remain relevant in a fast-evolving industry affected by technological advances.

 Consumers want the opportunity to shop online, however, they also want to keep the physical stores.
 Fortunately, one thing does not exclude the other.
 Do you want to find out whether your technological platform is optimized to give the same experience both online and offline?
-Then download our e-book “This is how you navigate confidently through a changing market”, in which omnichannel is brought up for discussion.
+Then download "The CIO’s guide to succes on a changing market”, in which omnichannel is brought up for discussion.